hibernate/hibernate-reactive/README.md

 ### Running tests

+Tests require an instance of the corresponding database to be running on your machine.
+You can start the database instances in any way you like:

+#### Starting bare-metal databases

 To run the tests, ensure that PostgreSQL is installed on your machine.
 From the command line, type the following commands: